geogardenclub/geogardenclub.github.io/docs/develop/testing.md

 There are clickable links that you can use to drill down to see which statements have been executed and which have not been.

 Use coverage information wisely.
-We are not trying to get to 100% coverage, because we do not have the resources to build or maintain the test code that would be required for this.
-That said, we don't want large "holes" in our test suite, such that significant aspects of the UI are never exercised.
+We are not trying to obtain 100% coverage of the app code, in fact that would be impossible, because the code that accesses external services (database, authentication, photos) will never be executed due to the mocking process.
+For example, the coverage report shows that code in the "data/" subdirectories typically has low coverage.

+Instead, use coverage to easily discover "holes" in our test suite, i.e. significant UI code that the test cases do not currently exercise.

 ## Test Design Hints